Everything you need to know when writing a business book

 Which ‘big names’ would be willing to contribute an endorsement, or even write a foreword?
 While this will not have a huge impact on the sales of your book, it can add social proof for potential buyers.

-The earlier you do this the better, so that good quotes can be included on the book cover and in the prelims, as well as in pre-order marketing material.
+The earlier you do this the better, so good quotes can be included on the book cover and in the prelims, as well as in pre-order marketing material.

 PR and Promotion